Building community

 Seattle, WA 98118

-Young artists, poets, musicians and more are invited to take part in Second Sunday Sessions: a writing circle, open mic, and jam session co-hosted by The Residency and The Rhapsody Project!
+Artists, poets, musicians and more are invited to take part in Second Sunday Sessions: a writing circle, open mic, and jam session co-hosted by The Residency and The Rhapsody Project!
 This free, monthly event will take place from 4 - 7pm on the 2nd Sunday of each month at Black & Tan Hall.
-Young people ages 25 and under are invited to take part whether they want to share a work-in-progress, freestyle, play an instrument, sing, or just enjoy a space curated by and for community.
+Creatives of all generations are invited to take part whether they want to share a work-in-progress, freestyle, play an instrument, sing, or just enjoy a space curated by and for community.

 Black & Tan Hall